indaco/vitepress-templ-preview/website/docs/usage.md

 3. Create a `demos` folder to store your `templ` files

-The resulting project structure could look like this:
+The resulting project structure should look like this:

 ```bash{8-12}
 .